Early Assyrian period: Under the Third Dynasty of Ur

 Approximate map of the territory of the Third Dynasty of Ur under Shulgi (c.
 2094–2046 BC).
 Assur was a peripheral city in this empire.

 Assur was restored at some point after its destruction by the Lullubi.
 The Akkadian Empire collapsed in the early 22nd century BC, probably due to rebellions in southern Mesopotamia and the invasions from the eastern Gutians.
-What impact the collapse of the empire had on Assur cannot be determined from the surviving evidence, but other sources indicate that much of Mesopotamia again fractured into small city-states, perhaps including Assur.
+What impact the collapse of the empire had on Assur cannot be determined from the surviving evidence, but other sources indicate that much of Mesopotamia again fractured into small city-states, perhaps including Assur itself.

 Within a century of the Akkadian Empire's collapse, southern Mesopotamia was reunited by the Sumerian Third Dynasty of Ur (c.
 2112–2004 BC).
 The rulers of Ur were not as concerned about northern Mesopotamia as the Akkadians had been, but they did conduct campaigns and conquests in the region and established control over Assur.
-Unlike the south, which they ruled directly, peripheral cities such as Assur were placed under the rule of governors.
+Unlike the south, which they ruled directly, peripheral cities such as Assur were placed under the rule of local governors.
 The military administration of governors ensured loyalty and tribute.
-In the ruins of one of Assur's temples, dedicated to Ishtar, an inscription written by the governor (šakkanakkum) Zariqum states that he founded a new temple in the city, dedicated to the goddess Bēlat-ekallim (i.e. Ninegal), for the life of Amar-Sin (c.
+In the ruins of one of Assur's temples, dedicated to Ishtar, an inscription written by the Assyrian governor (šakkanakkum) Zariqum states that he founded a new temple in the city, dedicated to the goddess Bēlat-ekallim (i.e. Ninegal), for the life of Amar-Sin (c.
 2046–2037 BC), king of Ur.
 (Note: It has also been suggested that Zariqum was an independent ruler, who only recognized the overlordship of the Ur III kings, but this is a minority view.)

 The period of Sumerian dominance of Assur came to an end as the last king of the Third Dynasty of Ur, Ibbi-Sin (c.
-2028–2004 BC) lost his administrative grip on the peripheral regions of his empire and Assur became an independent city-state under its own rulers, beginning with Puzur-Ashur I c.
-2025 BC.
+2028–2004 BC) lost his administrative grip on the peripheral regions of his empire and Assur became an independent city-state under its own rulers, beginning with Ushpia c.
+2090 BC.